HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 How often should I water my plants?

-Tatty looking plant
+Tatty looking plant.

-A Yucca with dead leaves making the plant look tatty and ugly photo shared by Debbie ZhalkovskyYucca's have fairly long and thick leaves, so if any of the leaves are looking dead, brown or messy it can create a real eyesore as well as making it look like a problem exists when there isn't one.
+Yucca's have fairly long and thick leaves, so if any of the leaves are looking brown or messy it can create a real eyesore as well as making it look like a problem exists when there isn't one.

-The leaves are thick and tough and even when they die they don't fall off the plant nicely, instead they sort of hang there like the plant in the photo here.
-To restore things to it's formal attractive appearance you will need to get in there and gently but firmly pull the dead leaves downwards towards the floor.
+To restore things to its former attractive appearance you will need to get in there and gently but firmly pull the brown leaves directly downwards towards the floor.
 They should "rip" off the trunk / stem with no visible damage.
-It's very simple but really effective and will transform the look of your plant.
+It's very simple but effective and will transform the look of your plant.

 If you're having problems removing any of the leaves then simply cut them off as close to the trunk and stem as possible.

-Brown Tips with yellow rings or halos
+Brown Tips with yellow rings or halos.

 Very low humidity is the typical cause, however it can also be a symptom of the previous problem.